zentrocdot/LazyImageUpscaler/README.md

 > will developed up to the point the application works as expected.
 The last version of
 > the application needs still some fine-tuning before publishing.</p>

-<b>If you like what I present here, or if it helps you, or if it is useful, you are welcome
+<b>If you like what I present here, or if it helps you, or if it is useful, you are
-to [donate](#Donation) a small contribution.
+welcome to [donate](#Donation) a small contribution.
 It motivates me a lot and speeds up my work a much.</b>

 ## Preface

 <p align="justify">The <i>Lazy Image Upscaler</i> is a web user interface for the
 upscaling of images.
-At the moment the <i>Lazy Image Upscaler</i>i> offers five possibilities to upscale an image.
-One can use standard methods from OpenCV and PIL to upscale images.
+At the moment the <i>Lazy Image Upscaler</i> offers six possibilities to upscale an image.</p>

+<p align="justify">One can use for the upscaling of images standard
+methods from OpenCV, PIL and scikit-image whereas scikit-image is a little bit exotic.
 Some references states that this is not working well.
 My experience is different to this statement.
 From my point of view the results using these standard methods are sufficient for most cases.
-The third and fourth method are using pretrained models and Machine Learning approaches.
-To be able to work with the web user interface, minimum one pretrained .pb model is required for the third method.
-At OpenCV one can find the links for downloading such pretrained models [1].
-These pretrained models can also be found in [2-5].
-The fourth method is using pretrained model which can be found at Hugging Face.
-The last method is using Stable Diffusion.</p>
+The fourth and fifth method are using pretrained models and Machine Learning approaches.
+To be able to work with the web user interface, at least minimum one of such a pretrained model is required for the fourth method.
+At OpenCV one can find the links to GitHub for downloading such pretrained models.
+The fifth method is also using pretrained model which can be found at Hugging Face.
+The last method is using Stable Diffusion.
+I implemented the possibility to use a 2 times and 4 times latent upscaler for upscaling.
+And I added a pipline for upscaling which can use sd 1.5 together with the 2 time latent upscaler.</p>

-<p align="justify">As I am still making small changes to the layout, it cannot be said that
+<p align="justify">As I am still making small changes to the layout, it cannot be
-the illustrations reflect the latest version of the application.</p>
+said that the illustrations reflect the latest version of the application.</p>

 ## Motivation